alexharri/website/posts/canvas-to-ascii.md

 ];
 ```

-With this, we can change the calculation from <Ts>maxValue</Ts> to take the maximum affecting external value:
+With this, we can change the calculation of <Ts>maxValue</Ts> to take the maximum affecting external value:

 ```ts
 // Before